emberjs/rfcs/text/0000-my-feature.md

 # Detailed design

-In short, I think it would be useful to allow a `query` object to be provided to both `store.findRecord()` and `store.findAll()` inside the already existing `options` object.
-The `query` object would be passed to your adapter and serialized into the URL of the request that is made to fetch the resource from a server.
+In short, I think it would be useful to allow a `query` object to be provided to both `store.findRecord()` and `store.findAll()`.
+The `query` would be set inside of `adapterOptions`, which is already available inside the adapter find methods as part of the `snapshot` that they receive from the store.
+This query will be serialized into the URL of the request that is made to fetch the resource.

 ## Inclusion of Related Resources